March 24, 2021

 Hormone therapyreplaces the estrogen lost in menopause.
 Though effective in controlling hot flashes, it must be used carefully because studies have linked it to an increased risk of breast cancer, stroke, heart disease, and blood clots.
 Guidelines call for women in greatest need to take the lowest possible dose for the shortest period of time.

 - If you don’t have a uterus, your doctor may prescribe estrogen-only therapy.

 - If you have a uterus, you may take estrogen plus progestin therapy.
 The progestin is added to protect against the risk of uterine cancer from taking estrogen alone.

 Hormone therapy, the only treatment approved by the Food and Drug Administration for menopausal-symptom relief, is also effective against vaginal dryness, night sweats, and can prevent bone loss.

-Other medications may be recommended to relieve hot flashes when it’s not possible for you to take hormone therapy.
+When it’s not possible for you to take hormone therapy, your doctor may recommend medications to help relieve hot flashes.
 These medications include antidepressants, selective serotonin re-uptake inhibitors (SSRI), a blood pressure medicine called clonidine, and the seizure drug, gabapentin.

 The North American Menopause Society lists natural remedies that have been used for menopausal symptoms, although research on the therapies has been mixed, inconclusive, or has shown no value.